-Health and safety enforcement powers
+Health and safety enforcement powers and policy

 Our inspectors have a number of powers given to them by the Health and Safety at Work Act 1974, which range from giving advice and information through to prosecution in the courts.